kvist-no/awilix-vite/readme.md

 }
 ```

-This library will load all of the modules immediately in parallel, so there is no large benefit in importing the the modules lazily.
-Therefore we recommend setting `eager: true`.
+When using `loadModules` all the modules are supposed to be loaded immediately, so there is no benefit in importing the the modules lazily.
+Therefore we recommend setting `eager: true` to increase performance.

 ### Example
 Here's a complete example of how to use the awilix-vite plugin to load and register modules.